PondSnowball/sambarjson/README.md

 Parsers are provided for each language along with demos.
 Below shown is the python example

-## SAMBARJSON in Action - Nesting Illustration
+## sambarJSON - Nesting and Object Support

 ```python
 >>> SAMBARJSON.show_demo()